franklin-ie/come_hell_or_high_water/README.md

 ![maze game](./screenshots/maze.png)
 ![platformer kitchen area](./screenshots/kitchen.png)

-## Sounds
-All sounds used are credit in [sounds.md](./sounds/sounds.md).

 ## Buliding
 Compiling is confusing; the last confirmed version tested on Linux for GX.games is v2024.200.0.494.
-The last working Windows build was from December 2023.
+The last working Windows build was from [November 2023](https://releases.gamemaker.io/release-notes/2023/11).
 The current November 2024 build doesn't compile.

+## Contributors
+- Frankie
+- Stephanie

+## Sounds
+All sounds used are credit in [sounds.md](./sounds/sounds.md).

 ## License
 The project uses the [MIT License](https://mit-license.org/).